surfers-spot/surfers-spot.github.io/index.md

-# Mockup
+# User Guide
-We created a logo to go with our topic and website.
+This section will provide a walk through of the Surfers' Spot interface and its capabilities.

 <p align="center">
   <img src="images/Surfers'%20Spot.png">